-If you have found your way into IDP leagues, this is an area where you can find out how the topped rank players are doing.
+If you have found your way into IDP leagues, this is an area where you can find out how the topped rank players are doing with refreshing stats.
 You can also see who creeps in and out of these rankings each week, especially if some of the young talent gets going early.
 Each week the table will be updated and adjusted for incoming and outgoing players, but will also adjust for injuries moving forward.

 2019 Defensive Player (IDP) Rankings

 |Name||Team||Position||Tackles||Sacks||Pass Deflections||Forced Fumbles||Fumble Recoveries||Interceptions||Touchdowns||FP|

 There are a handful of lineman that you can take early.
 Scoring over 140 fantasy points, he averaged about nine per game.
 Houston has a good pass-rush again, and their secondary should be improved from last season.
 Watt is one of the two-three names that I like taking at DL early.
 Aaron Donald is the other.
 He led all defensive lineman in fantasy points last season, and averaged 9.3 fantasy points per game.
 Donald is an absolute monster in the middle for Los Angeles, and I expect nothing short of what is projected above.

 We move to the next tier of defensive lineman, as Calais Campbell has been a reliable lineman in his career.
 Even at an older age, he is still getting it done.
 Projecting him for over ten sacks and 45 tackles puts him up with some other familiar names.
 He is perfectly in the mix of guys like Danielle Hunter, Cameron Jordan, and Joey Bosa.
 All project for over ten sacks, and Campbell is one who can generate a few more tackles as well.
 Campbell was 7th in DL scoring last season.
 Hunter was a solid performer, and no surprise to see a few Vikings players within the top 50.